taskcluster/docker-worker/docs/features.md

 #### Feature: `taskclusterProxy`

 The taskcluster proxy provides an easy and safe way to make authenticated taskcluster requests within the scope(s) of a particular task.
+The proxy accepts un-authenticated requests and attaches credentials to them corresponding to `task.scopes` as well as scopes to upload artifacts.

 For example lets say we have a task like this: